General Admission Requirements

 A student who has previously attended Bishop State as a credit student (after high school/GED) and is returning to the College after a break in continuous enrollment is considered a returning (readmit) student.
 Students who have attended the College within the past year do not need to reapply.
 Students who only attended the College as a dual enrollment student should apply as a first-time freshman if he or she plans to attend the College after high school graduation.

 Required Admission Documentation:

 - One primary form of Identification (unexpired government issued photo ID)

-- Official high school / GED transcript documenting graduation
+- Official high school / GED transcript documenting graduation if not already submitted

 - Official college transcripts from all previously attended institutions after last attending Bishop State*